-4) No demolition, development, site clearance or earth moving shall take place or material or machinery brought onto site until all existing surface water drainage on site has been identified and a method statement to protect the River Medlock from accidental spillages, dust and debris has been supplied to and agreed by the LPA.
-The approved method statement shall be implemented and maintained for the duration of the construction period in accordance with the approved details.

-Reason - To protect the watercourse from pollution, pursuant to Policies EN17 and DM1 of the Core Strategy.

-5) a) Prior to the commencement of development, a report (the Preliminary Risk Assessment) to identify and evaluate all potential sources and impacts of any ground contamination, groundwater contamination and/or ground gas relevant to that phase shall be submitted to and approved in writing by the Local Planning Authority.
-The Preliminary Risk Assessment shall conform to the current guidance document (Planning Guidance in Relation to Ground Contamination).

-In the event of the Preliminary Risk Assessment identifying risks, which in the written opinion of the Local Planning Authority require further investigation, the Phase shall not commence until a scheme for the investigation and the identification of remediation measures (the Site Investigation Proposal) has been submitted to and approved in writing by the Local Planning Authority.

-The measures for investigating the site phase identified in the Site Investigation Proposal shall be carried out, before the Phase commences and a report prepared outlining what measures, if any, are required to remediate the land (the Site Investigation Report and/or Remediation Strategy), which shall be submitted to and approved in writing by the Local Planning Authority.

-b) When the development within Phase A commences, the development shall be carried out in accordance with the previously agreed Remediation Strategy and a Completion/Verification Report shall be submitted to and approved in writing by the Local Planning Authority.
+- 4) a) Prior to the commencement of development, a scheme for the investigation of the site for all potential sources and impacts of any ground contamination, groundwater contamination and/or ground gas (the Site Investigation Proposal) shall be submitted to and approved in writing by the Local Planning Authority. - b) The measures for investigating the site identified in the approved Site Investigation Proposal shall be carried out before development commences and a report prepared outlining what measures, if any, are required to remediate the land (the Remediation Strategy), which shall be submitted to and approved in writing by the Local Planning Authority. - c) When the development commences, the development shall be carried out in accordance with the previously agreed Remediation Strategy and a Completion/Verification Report shall be submitted to and approved in writing by the Local Planning Authority.